minexcoin/minexcoin/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Bitcoin Core in Unix.
+Some notes on how to build Minexcoin Core in Unix.

 (for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))

 Note
 ---------------------
+Minexcoin has the same build way as bitcoin except addition libsodium to project's dependencies which implements equihash algorithm ([desribes below](build-unix.md#dependency-build-instructions-ubuntu--debian)).

-Always use absolute paths to configure and compile bitcoin and the dependencies, for example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile minexcoin and the dependencies, for example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX